NickTachmazidis/Spectra/README.md

 An open-source GUI for spectroscopic analysis written with Python 3.

 # Version 2
 As of April 2023 the new version of Spectra is out, with many new features.
-To see the new version change the branch to `version_2`.
+To see the new version change the branch to `main`.

 # Requirements